evrimulgen/mia-gui/src/main/resources/README/README.md

 Each micro service contains a folder "\src\main\resources\serviceconfiguration" with preconfigured configuration files for winsw.

-1. Download the raw winsw configuratoin files
+1. Download the raw winsw configuration files
 2. Copy the configuration files next to the jar
 2. Run the .exe to install the jar as a service
 3. Open in Windows "services.msc" to configure the service (e.g. Log on as... for permissions)